 Since 2002, PwC have followed the requirements of the Sarbanes-Oxley Act 2002 and APB Ethical Standards and rotated both the lead UK and Australian audit partners at least every five years.

 In 2018, the Audit Committee completed the audit tender process for the Group’s external auditors, and recommended that the board should appoint KPMG as our external auditors with effect from the 2020 financial year.
 The board agreed and the formal appointment will occur subject to shareholder approval in early 2020.

 Disclosure controls and procedures

 The Group maintains disclosure controls and procedures as the term is defined in the US Exchange Act Rule 13a-15(e).

 Management, with the participation of the chief executive and chief financial officer, evaluate the effectiveness of the design and operation of the Group's disclosure controls and procedures pursuant to Exchange Act Rule 13a-15(b) as of the end of each financial reporting period.

-Further details on internal controls are set out in the 2016 Annual report in the section entitled Corporate Governance.
+Further details on internal controls are set out in the Governance report of the 2018 Annual report.

 Rio Tinto is exposed to a variety of risks that can have financial, operational and compliance impacts on our business performance, reputation and licence to operate.